8 Common Treadmill Mistakes to Avoid

 You might be unconsciously lengthening or shortening your stride to cover more ground or burn more energy.
 Unfortunately, jogging with an unusual stride consumes energy too rapidly, limiting how long you can exercise.

 An awkward stride might also put you at danger of injury, which is bad for your overall training.
-Instead, you can walk and run on the treadmill with the same stride as you would outside.
+Instead, you can maintain a range of motion and walk on the treadmill with the same stride as you would outside.

 6) Not using the treadmill's incline feature

 There are several reasons why the treadmill's slope should not be set to zero.
 Keep the treadmill at 1–1.5 percent to simulate the same effort and intensity as walking on level ground.
-This compensates for the lack of wind resistance or changes in topography that you would normally encounter when walking outside.
+An incline treadmill compensates for the lack of wind resistance or changes in topography that you would normally encounter when walking outside.

 7) Sticking to the same routine everyday